 Copyright 2011 Mikyung Moon

 Moon, Mikyung.
-"Relationship of nursing diagnoses, nursing outcomes, and nursing interventions for patient care in intensive care units." dissertation, University of Iowa, 2011.
+"Relationship of nursing diagnoses, nursing outcomes, and nursing interventions for patient care in intensive care units."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.